chalin/DEP-metadata-for-type-annotations/proposal.md

 can be interpreted as documenting the constraint that the `Iterable` getter named `length` changes neither the iterable elements, nor the receiver; i.e., the type of the receiver must be a subtype of `@Readonly Iterable<@Readonly E>`.

 > Comment.
-JSR-308 introduced special syntax for [receiver qualification][] by adding `this` as an explicit first parameter to an instance method.
+JSR-308 introduced special syntax for [receiver qualification][]: `this` can be added as an explicit first parameter to an instance method.
 Our example above would be written in Java 8 as a method as follows: `int getLength(@Readonly Iterable<@Readonly E> this)`.

 [receiver qualification]: http://types.cs.washington.edu/jsr308/specification/java-annotation-design.html#receivers